Abigail Adams Birthplace

 In 1826 The First Church bought the birthplace for its first owned parsonage, but in 1838 found that it was so dilapidated that its members voted to build a new home on the same site.
 With the exception of the 1685 section, the house was torn down; some of the lumber was salvaged and used in the construction of the new parsonage, which is now a private residence at 8 East Street.
 The original gambrel-roofed house was sold to a local farmer, Nathaniel Ford, who had it towed by oxen a mile north to his farm on Bridge Street in North Weymouth and used it to house his farm workers.
 For the next century the building, with a rear addition, housed workers on the farm.
 In 1943 the U.S. Government Housing Agency bought the farm to redevelop as the Wessagussett Federal Housing Project and cleared all the farm buildings except the Adams Birthplace.

-In 1947, the birthplace faced demolition, along with several other structures on the property, in order to build federal housing.
+In 1947, the Abigail Adams Birthplace faced demolition, along with several other structures on the property, in order to build federal housing.
 A small group of citizens, who recognized the historical significance of the home, came together to save the birthplace and formed the Abigail Adams Historical Society.